 They also want to understand why you’re interested in this internship.
 What are you hoping to gain?
 Is it in line with your career trajectory, or are you just looking for something to do this summer?
 Hint: They want to hire someone who’s actually passionate about the field!

-With all that in mind, here are eight common interview questions you can expect during your conversation:
+With all that in mind, here are 30+ internship interview questions you can expect during your conversation:

 As you might guess, this question is used to measure if your expectations and career goals align with the internship and what the company can offer you.
 The interviewer also wants to make sure you’re actually excited for this opportunity and want to work with them.